andersonarmindo/andersonarmindo/README.md

 ### Hello!
 I'm Anderson Armindo.👋

-I'm a young Mozambican programmer, finalist of the Computer Engineering and Telecommunications course at the Instituto Superior de Transportes e Telecomunicações (ISUTC), in Maputo.
+I'm a young Mozambican programmer, finalist of the Computer Engineering and Telecommunications course at the Instituto Superior de Transportes e Comunicações (ISUTC), in Maputo.

 ## Contact